14 Top-Rated Attractions & Things to Do in Yakima, WA

 South of the city, the Yakama Nation Museum and Cultural Center provides a great introduction to the Yakama Nation's history and people.
 It's a 12,000-square-foot facility with a vast collection of artifacts, art, and photographs.
 It's also home to the Heritage Theater and Yakama Nation Library.

-Different displays and dioramas at the museum include life-size dwelling replicas and immersive exhibits complete with special sound effects.
-And the immediate surroundings of the campus are worth visiting alone, and on clear days, Mount Adams stands proudly on the horizon.
-For more culture, the nearby Fort Simcoe provides even more history to explore.
+Different displays and dioramas at the museum include life-size dwelling replicas and immersive exhibits with special sound effects.
+And the immediate surroundings of the campus are worth visiting alone, including a prominent view of Mount Adams on clear days.

 Address: 100 Spilyay Loop, Toppenish, Washington